 Want create site?
 Find Free WordPress Themes and plugins.

-When Selene was still a baby, I remember being resolute on my idea that she will face a phone screen until she is a teenager.
-Fast forward 4 years, I’ve learned that technology isn’t the devil.
+When Selene was still a baby, I remember being resolute on my idea that she will never (LOL) face a mobile screen until she is a teenager.
+Fast forward 4 years, I ate all my words and am BFFs with the fact that technology isn’t the devil.
 At almost 2 years old, Selene was singing the alphabet, a few nursery rhymes, bahay kubo and even reciting words for every letter of the alphabet – all because she watched them again and again on Youtube.

 That was then I realized, “Hey, this can actually be a tool for learning!
 Maybe she can just Youtube watch her way to college.”
 Hahaha!
 However productive it was and more lenient I became, it still didn’t eradicate my original fear of my kids being too dependent on tech (phones, ipads) that they’ll be glued to it 24/7 and prefer it to interacting with people in real life.